 Complete runway detection for protecting property, equipment, and workers.

-Are you looking for a close crane warning solution or other sensor technology to boost the performance and efficiency of your warehouse or manufacturing plant?
+Are you looking for a crane warning solution or other sensor technology to boost the performance and efficiency of your warehouse, distribution center, or manufacturing plant?
 Hokuyo has you covered.
-Our crane collision avoidance systems are second to none, and you can feel confident when you choose to work with us that your workforce and equipment are safe and secure.
-Our crane sensors are designed to detect collisions before they happen, which can help to prevent disastrous calamities and costly shutdowns.
-View our infrared retro-reflective and laser-based solutions below or contact us today for more information about our sensor technologies.
-We're available to answer any questions you may have.
+Our sensor solutions are ideal for logistics automation applications for cranes and material handling, helping improve safety, productivity, and operational reliability.
+Our crane collision avoidance systems are designed to detect potential collisions before they occur, reducing the risk of equipment damage, costly downtime, and workplace incidents.
+View our infrared retro-reflective and laser-based solutions below, or contact us today to learn more about our advanced sensor technologies.
+Our team is available to answer any questions you may have.

 Crane Collision Avoidance KAD 300